jrosain/metarocq/INSTALL.md

 Then, simply issue:

-    # opam install coq-metacoq
+    # opam install coq-metarocq

-MetaCoq is split into multiple packages that get all installed using the `coq-metacoq` meta-package:
+MetaRocq is split into multiple packages that get all installed using the `coq-metarocq` meta-package:

- - `coq-metacoq-utils` for a general library used by all MetaCoq packages
+ - `coq-metarocq-utils` for a general library used by all MetaRocq packages
- - `coq-metacoq-common` for definitions used both by Template-Coq and PCUIC packages
+ - `coq-metarocq-common` for definitions used both by Template-Coq and PCUIC packages
- - `coq-metacoq-template` for the Template Monad and quoting plugin
+ - `coq-metarocq-template` for the Template Monad and quoting plugin
- - `coq-metacoq-pcuic` for the PCUIC metatheory development
+ - `coq-metarocq-pcuic` for the PCUIC metatheory development
- - `coq-metacoq-template-pcuic` for the verified Template-Coq <-> PCUIC translations
+ - `coq-metarocq-template-pcuic` for the verified Template-Coq <-> PCUIC translations
- - `coq-metacoq-safechecker` for the verified checker on PCUIC terms
+ - `coq-metarocq-safechecker` for the verified checker on PCUIC terms
- - `coq-metacoq-safechecker-plugin` for the extracted verified checker plugin
+ - `coq-metarocq-safechecker-plugin` for the extracted verified checker plugin
- - `coq-metacoq-erasure` for the verifed erasure from PCUIC to untyped lambda-calculus.
+ - `coq-metarocq-erasure` for the verifed erasure from PCUIC to untyped lambda-calculus.
- - `coq-metacoq-erasure-plugin` for the extracted verifed erasure plugin
+ - `coq-metarocq-erasure-plugin` for the extracted verifed erasure plugin
- - `coq-metacoq-translations` for example translations from type theory to type theory: e.g. variants of parametricity.
+ - `coq-metarocq-translations` for example translations from type theory to type theory: e.g. variants of parametricity.
- - `coq-metacoq-quotation` for a quotation library, allowing to quote MetaCoq terms and typing derivations as MetaCoq terms, with a work-in-progress proof of Löb's theorem.
+ - `coq-metarocq-quotation` for a quotation library, allowing to quote MetaRocq terms and typing derivations as MetaRocq terms, with a work-in-progress proof of Löb's theorem.

 There are also `.dev` packages available in the `extra-dev` repository